EES System is Now Fully Operational Across Schengen

 • and the reason for any refusal of entry.

-Once fully operational, all short-stay visits (up to 90 days within a 180-day period) will be tracked automatically across all Schengen countries, ending the need for stamps to prove how long you’ve been in Europe.
+All short-stay visits (up to 90 days within a 180-day period) are tracked automatically across the Schengen Area, removing the need for passport stamps to prove the duration of stay.

-In Malta, the rollout starts at Malta International Airport and to extend to seaports soon after.
-Travellers may be directed to new biometric control lanes, where facial recognition and fingerprint scanners are used instead of passport stamping.
-Children under 12 will only have their photo taken, fingerprints will not be required.
+In Malta, the rollout began at Malta International Airport, with plans to extend to seaports shortly after.
+Travellers may be directed to dedicated biometric control lanes, where facial recognition and fingerprint scanners replace traditional passport stamping.
+Children under the age of 12 are only required to provide a facial image, as fingerprints are not collected.

 Importantly, travellers do not need to register in advance; the biometric process happens automatically on arrival.